dotnet/dotnet-console-games/Projects/Quick Draw/README.md

 ## Input

-This game uses commands.
-Each screen will give you the list of available commands you may use at the time.

 - `1`, `2`, `3`, `4`: select your difficulty in the menu
 - `spacebar` : fire your gun
 - `enter`: play again